If you have additional questions, please contact United Way of Portage County at 715-341-6740 or email uway@unitedwaypoco.org.

 What is the local United Way's relationship with United Way Worldwide?

 United Way of Portage County is a local autonomous organization led by a volunteer board of directors.
-United Way Worldwide is a completely separate organization that provides training, research data, items with the United Way logo and other services that are more cost-effective to produce on a national scale.
-United Way Worldwide has no role determining how funds raised locally are invested.
+United Way Worldwide is a separate organization that provides training, research data, best-practices, and related services that are more cost-effective to produce on a national scale.
+United Way Worldwide has no role in determining how funds raised locally are invested.

 Who runs the United Way of Portage County?

 More than 100 unpaid volunteers who live and work in Portage County.
-Volunteers organize campaigns, supervise audits, budget funds, determine policy and sit on the Board of Directors.
-The Board hires professional staff to administer the daily operations of the organization.
+Volunteers organize campaigns, supervise audits, budget funds, determine policy, and lead the organization.
+An all-volunteer Board of Directors hires professional staff to administer the daily operations of the organization.

 How does the United Way ensure financial integrity?